rakshunaga007-hub/CODSOFT/README.md

-# CODSOFT Python Internship
+ # CODSOFT AI Internship Projects

+This repository contains the tasks completed as part of the CODSOFT AI Internship.

+# Task 1: Rule-Based Chatbot
+- Developed a simple chatbot using Python.
+- Responds to user inputs based on predefined rules using if-else statements.

+# Task 2: Tic-Tac-Toe AI
+- Implemented a Tic-Tac-Toe game in Python.
+- Includes game logic, winner detection, and user interaction.

-## Task 1 - Recommendation System
+# Task 3: Recommendation System
-A simple movie recommendation system built using Python.
+- Built a movie recommendation system using content-based filtering.

-## Task 2 - Tic Tac Toe AI
-A Tic Tac Toe game implemented in Python where the player can play against the computer.
+- Recommends similar movies based on genres and features.

-## Technologies Used
+# Technologies Used
 - Python
+- Pandas
+- Scikit-learn
-- Google Colab
+- Jupyter Notebook / Google Colab